 Neighbourhoods were also marked out by flags, painted kerbstones and murals painted on gable end walls.
 Most of these murals ‘celebrated’ the alphabet soup of competing paramilitary organisations of the time.
-Later with the end of the conflict in Northern Ireland these murals designed in to intimidate and threaten became an unlikely tourist attraction for curious visitors.
+Later, with the end of the conflict in Northern Ireland, these murals designed to intimidate and threaten became an unlikely tourist attraction for curious visitors.

 While many of the paramilitary murals remain there have been attempts to persuade our resident artists to move away from depictions of masked men with guns and create a less divisive and less militant style of mural.
 On a recent trip back to the city I took a walk along the Newtownards Road which runs from the city centre to the eastern suburbs.

 The lower part of the Newtownards Road in particular is a strongly Loyalist neighbourhood and has an abundance of murals both old and new.
 Here are a few of them photographed on a typically grey and wet Belfast day.